The Teen Vaping Epidemic

 Run of the mill politicians pose a far graver threat.
 They are much more likely to make rash and ill-informed decisions based on their own passions, prejudices and pressure from wealthy influencers.
 This is how we ended up with a two bills that would result in vaping prohibition in California.

 Why would a group of politicians show such little regard for smokers?
 Why are they willing to place barriers in the way of adults looking for alternatives to combustible cigarettes?
 Especially with the potential damage being so great.
-In his November press release, FDA Commissioner Scott Gottleib acknowledged the importance of balancing access for adults.
+In his November press release, FDA Commissioner Scott Gottlieb acknowledged the importance of balancing access for adults.
 This nuance is lost on rabid anti-vaping politicians.

 Marginalized Populations and E-Cig Access